-My own generous gene was kick-started when I ran a marathon, fundraising for an electric wheelchair for a disabled child.
-One thing led to another, including Whizz-Kidz, a charity that has since raised over £100M and helped around 20,000 disabled children move independently and live life to the full.
+My own generous gene was kick-started when I ran a marathon, fundraising to provide an electric wheelchair for a disabled child.
+This act of ‘heroism’ inspired a small group of us to create Whizz-Kidz, and I became the first CEO.
+The charity has now amazingly raised over £100M and helped around 20,000 disabled children move independently and live life to the full.

-I became CEO of Whizz-Kidz and since then have helped numerous companies and philanthropists become effective donors.
-I began to write about the power of generosity to create purpose and meaning in people’s lives.
+Since then I have helped many companies and philanthropists to become effective donors.
+I also began to write about the wonderful power of generosity to create purpose and meaning in people’s lives.

-As the word spread, Rainmaker Foundation became a reality in 2013.
-It’s a community committed to making the world a better place through their own actions, and Desmond Tutu is its patron.
+Which led to forming the Rainmaker Foundation in 2012, a community committed to making the world a better place through their own actions, and Desmond Tutu is its patron.

 Our Generous Gene is a response to the wish to carry that journey further.
 The philosophy is set out in the book of the same name.
-I am a speaker, work to advise businesses, families and individuals who wish to ensure their philanthropy is as effective and fulfilling as possible, and love connecting with people who wish to be useful and people already changing the world!
+I work with businesses, families and individuals who wish to ensure their philanthropy is as effective and enjoyable as possible, and I love connecting with people who wish to be useful and people already changing the world!

 Our Generous Gene is part Mike’s personal story, part other people’s stories – ordinary people who have found, mostly to their amazement, they can and are changing the world, or their part of it, for the better.
 More and more of us are already creating an alternative ‘good news’ world, working together and sharing ideas that support and sustain each other and the planet and shifting our culture forwards.

 The latest trends, thinking and research confirm that – amazing though it sounds – we can and are rewiring our brains, literally, to take charge of our own evolution.
 Unlike Darwin feared, the first human instinct is to nurture and care for each other.
 Although seriously battered by self-centred cultures, generosity and kindness are things we can learn and teach our children.
 A win/win that also makes us happier and more fulfilled.